Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Februari 2026 16.57.48 UTC
+- WIB: Kamis, 5 Februari 2026 17.56.32 UTC
-- WITA: Kamis, 5 Februari 2026 17.57.48 UTC
+- WITA: Kamis, 5 Februari 2026 18.56.32 UTC
-- WIT: Kamis, 5 Februari 2026 18.57.48 UTC
+- WIT: Kamis, 5 Februari 2026 19.56.32 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational